a-gavrilova/Motorized-split-wheel/README.md

 # Motorized-split-wheel

 I study Purkinje cells activity in cerebellum of mice undergoing locomotion adaptation task.
-I designed a behavioral setup consisting of 2 motorized wheels and head-fixation system.
+In the Optical Neuroimaging Unit (OIST, Japan), we designed a behavioral setup consisting of 2 motorized wheels and head-fixation system.
 This method can be combined with various methods, allowing to record neuronal activity, such as regular two-photon calcium imaging, voltage imaging and electrophysiological recordings.

 Here is the hardware used and software developed for such behavioral setup.